parryc/parryblog/_posts/2013-01-23-planes-trains-and-sex.md

 ###Airplane (In: Intermediate, On: Master)###

-Pro tip: You cannot get kicked off of a moving airplane, so the worst the flight attendants  could do is less-than- politely ask you  to return to your seat.
+Pro tip: You cannot get kicked off of a moving airplane, so the worst the flight attendants could do is less-than-politely ask you to return to your seat.
 Unless you’re on top of the moving airplane, but at that point, you probably have other problems.

 ###Canoe (In: Master, On: The One)###

 I have a hard enough time sitting in a canoe worrying about not tipping over and being devoured by the Kraken, let alone copulating in one (Copulation Canoe is now the name of my Sea Level Club canoe charter service).
 Thus, anyone who can do the dirty in one gets my respect.
 Now, having sex on a canoe ...
 That is another matter entirely.
 The only way I can imagine this working is having two couples on either edge of the canoe humping at the same time in order to keep the canoe from tipping.

 If you’re interested in either of the above canoodling scenarios, drop me a line.
 Someone out there has got to have a lake fetish.